elleFlorio/mu-sim/README.md

 # TestApp #
-testApp allow you to create a mock webapp based on the microservices architecture pattern for testing purpose.
+testApp allows you to create a mock webapp based on the microservices architecture pattern for testing purpose.

 ## How it Works ##
 TODO